BushLife - Fishing Reel Hero

 Spinning Reels

 Due to its simplicity, the spinning fishing reel is the preferred choice for many anglers of all skill levels.
-Although it’s more complex than the spincast fishing reel, it is hands down the go-to for any adult new to fishing or a child to graduate.
-It’s also the most common rod reel you will find – and many, if not most, casual anglers will never move past the spinning reel.
-It’s also a preferred reel for finesse fishing.
+Although it’s more complex than the spincast fishing reel, it is hands down the go-to for any adult new to fishing or a child to graduate to.
+It’s also the most common rod reel you will find and the easiest fishing reel to use – many, if not most, casual anglers will never move past the spinning reel.
+It’s also a preferred reel for finesse techniques.

 Design and Operation of a Spinning Reel